the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-establish.md

 The basis of the partnership was also to develop methodologies, rather than developing products or a collaboration on drug discovery, which would likely complicate contracting and therefore may be something you want to consider.

-Planning a scientific strategy is also a necessity, allowing both sides to identify what is in scope, generating a research agenda and therefore also who should be involved. his also allows you to identify any background intellectual property on either side.
+Planning a scientific strategy is also a necessity, allowing both sides to identify what is in scope, generating a research agenda and therefore also who should be involved.
+This also allows you to identify any background intellectual property on either side.
 It is important to review this scientific strategy on a regular basis and adapt as necessary in response to ongoing research.

 For the Turing-Roche scientific strategy, the partnership approach was to brainstorm potential research topics from both parties to identify areas of common interest.